Natural Supplements for ADHD

 - Zinc - This mineral is required for the catalytic activity of roughly 100 enzymes.
 It plays a role in DNA synthesis, wound healing and proper immune function.
 Zinc along with magnesium are needed to make and regulate melatonin which synchronizes the body's circadian rhythms for sleep.
 Studies have also shown an improvement in ADHD symptoms in individuals taking zinc along with magnesium and calcium.

 - Antioxidants - Individuals diagnosed with ADHD are believed to have more oxidative stress than those without the diagnosis.
 Antioxidants like Vitamin A, Vitamin C, glutathione and others help mitigate the damage done by destructive free-radicals in the brain and body.
+Herbal remedies can also help with issues of toxcitity.

 Right now your intestines are teaming with trillions of bacteria.
 We need these bacteria to help us digest food and protect our body against invading pathogens.
 Unfortunately these healthy bacteria are under constant attack.